SnehaJoshi11/UFOs/README.md

 # UFOs

 ## Overview of Project
+We need to build a **dynamic webpage** that displays UFOs sightings information for upcoming annual gathering of UFO enthusiasts in McMinnville, Oregon.

 ## Purpose

-The purpose of this project is to build a **dynamic webpage** that displays UFOs sightings information for upcoming annual gathering of UFO enthusiasts in McMinnville, Oregon.
-There is a lot of data to display so adding filters to the table which let users to refine their search on more than one level is necessary.
+ The purpose of this project is to display data by adding filters to the table which let users to refine their search on more than one level.

-## Requirements:
+## Requirements
 The webpage contains the following:
 -   Interactive filters for searching criteria on date, city, country, and shape.
 -   Brief article and its summary.
--   An attention-grabbing header with a refresh-page link.
+-   An attention-grabbing header with a refresh page link.
 -   Visually appealing design of overall presentation of the data.

 <p align ="center">